makerGeek/reloady/README.md

-# python-hotreload
+# Reloady
-automatically reexecutes python files when it detects changes
+A hotreload cli that automatically reexecutes python files when it detects changes

 Port of [Jesper's SourceChangeMonitor.py](https://jesper.borgstrup.dk/2011/10/restart-python-program-if-source-has-been-modified/) to python 3

-Instructions on how to use are [here](https://jesper.borgstrup.dk/2011/10/restart-python-program-if-source-has-been-modified/)  ( or on [Wayback machine](https://web.archive.org/web/20200804150140/https://jesper.borgstrup.dk/2011/10/restart-python-program-if-source-has-been-modified/),  just in case.. )
+~~Instructions on how to use are [here](https://jesper.borgstrup.dk/2011/10/restart-python-program-if-source-has-been-modified/)  ( or on [Wayback machine](https://web.archive.org/web/20200804150140/https://jesper.borgstrup.dk/2011/10/restart-python-program-if-source-has-been-modified/),  just in case.. )~~

 ## Installation